 From being the most-loved pair in reel life to becoming the most-loved pair in real life, the journey for actor couple, Suriya and Jyothika, has been phenomenal.
 What’s making the personal journey even more exciting is their simple, yet effective style of parenting.
-Wondering what we are talking about?
-In a ‘rare’ interview, Jyothika sets aside conversations related to the entertainment world and instead, talks at length about the many facets of her parenting.
+In an exclusive interview with ParentCircle, Jyothika sets aside conversations related to the entertainment world and talks about being a mother, and the many facets of her parenting.
 As she speaks lovingly of her ten-year-old daughter Diya and seven-year-old son Dev, we realise how invested she is in raising compassionate, respectful and skilled children.
 When I started the conversation, I was given a schedule of around 20 minutes, but she got so involved talking about her parenting that by the end of it, we realised we had talked for no less than one hour.
 Here are the excerpts from our truly candid conversation.

 Q: Do you believe there is a perfect parenting formula?